gamerguy45465/remote_ex/journal.md

 Date: 2.9.25 - Subject: Builder Pattern.
 I have been studying design patterns on my own time, where I have been learning about the builder patter.
 The Builder pattern is useful when you want to separate the construction of a component from the representation of the component, in order to have the construction be represented by multiple representations.
 For example, say I want to build an HTML generator.
 Instead of generating a bunch of tags and whatnot, I could just make a class along with a bunch of subclasses so that all I would need to do is call the class in order to create the component everytime.
 That way it is easier and less work to do.

+Date: 3.2.25 - Subject: Flask.
+Just been going over flask.
+Been learning how to work with forms in flask.
+Learning forms will most likely help in our project, and what I do to learn flask will help me to be more proficient in our project, especially with solving problems and whatnot.